-It is VERY important to prepare the zucchini the right way.
+It is very important to prepare the zucchini the right way.
 Start by grating the zucchini finely.
-The zucchni does not need to be peeled.
+The zucchini does not need to be peeled.
 Then, squeeze out excess water.

 First, place grated zucchini on a paper towel or cheesecloth.